 sufficient proof of residency before the end of the semester.
 The Accounting department

 will process refunds once you have been reclassified as California resident.

 Note: If documentation is submitted after the semester has ended a refund of non-resident tuition fees will not be granted.

 A student incorrectly classified as a California resident is subject to reclassification as a nonresident and payment of all nonresident tuition.
 If incorrect classification results from false or misleading facts, a student may be excluded from classes or the college upon notification.

 California law requires all public colleges to determine a student residency status.

 California has a very specific definition of what makes you a resident for tuition purposes.

-Students who would like to be reclassified CA resident have the burden to provide documentation.
-You will need to prove that for 1 year & 1 day before the start of the semester you have been physically present in CA and show intent you have made to make California your permanent home.
+Students who request to be reclassified as a CA resident have the burden to provide documentation.
+You will need to prove that for 1 year & 1 day before the start of the semester you have been physically present in CA and show intent to make California your permanent home.
 Your presence in the state alone does not make you a resident.